nullgr/instant-validation/README.md

 amount: {
   rule: minAmount,
   message: errorMessageText,
-  id: string // id is an optional parameter (if you need to rewrite the rule dynamically) };
+  id: 'amountRule' // id is an optional parameter (if you need to rewrite the rule dynamically) };
 ```